Revisiting the Rolling Stones’ Best Live Album, ‘Get Yer Ya-Ya’s Out!’

 Hitting the road for the first time without Brian Jones, who had died in July, and with Mick Taylor, the band sounded raw, rough and ready to rock.
 On Get Yer Ya-Ya's Out!, the jagged guitars stab rather than pierce, the rhythm section is tight but bulldozing and Mick Jagger is cocky and at times tentative.
 Reportedly, some overdubs, mostly done by Jagger, were recorded at the start of the new year.

 Either way, the 10 songs that make the final cut are as lean as the Stones ever got.
-(Fans were immediately drawn to it, too: Get Yer Ya-Ya's Out! – released almost eight months before the Stones' next album, Sticky Fingers – reached No. 6 and eventually went platinum.
-It remains their bestselling live set and a record-collection staple from the early '70s.)
+Fans were immediately drawn to it, too: Get Yer Ya-Ya's Out! – released almost eight months before the Stones' next album, Sticky Fingers – reached No. 6 and eventually went platinum.
+It remains their bestselling live set.

 The track listing is made up of two Chuck Berry covers, one Robert Johnson song and originals that pretty much confirmed that the Stones were taking things into a new era (all of them were from either the Beggars Banquet or Let It Bleed sessions).
 The best of them – like the barnstorming take on "Jumpin' Jack Flash," the warped dreamscape of "Sympathy for the Devil" and a defining version of "Midnight Rambler" – sound fresh in the setting.